 Here is a powerful spiritual concept for you to wrap your head around and embrace that will set you free: what others say about you or how they perceive you is 100 percent about their own life experiences, their own beliefs about themselves, and their filters, and zero percent about you.
 Their judgment is only about themselves because they can only perceive the world through their lens.
 Embrace that and you will see that no one can really hurt you unless you hand your power to them.
 That’s a choice you get to make.

-Men, the New Alpha Male is internally powerful, and his strength is based on his internal mental confidence, emotional courage, and clarity of purpose.
-We no longer need to be angry, alpha cavemen in order to lead.
+The Awakened Alpha is internally powerful, with internal mental confidence, emotional courage, and clarity of purpose.
+We no longer need to be angry in order to lead.
 In fact, internally powerful leaders create more intense relationships, and it’s those relationships that create true significance and impact.
 It’s time to lead.
-The days of the alpha tough guy are over.
+The days of alpha toughness are over.
 Words can never hurt us unless we allow others’ weaknesses to penetrate our weaknesses.
 Rise above the chaos.
 We’re better than that.

-To connect with other men who desire to experience and embrace The New Alpha Male, connect with the Sacred Steward Membership community here.
+To connect with other leaders who desire the most from life, connect with the online membership community of leaders.
 We’d love to help you embrace your purpose, become intense and strong in living that purpose, and hold you accountable to becoming gentle with every other aspect of life.
 You deserve more, and so does your family.